jcubic/jquery-terminal-wiki/Extensions.md

 ### Autocomplete menu
 ### Emoji

-On Systems that don't support emoji on system level (like Windows 10).
+On systems that don't support emoji on the system level (like Windows 10).

 ### Dterm
 ### Unix Formatting